donquixote/quick-attributes-parser/README.md

 ## PHP versions.
 It requires at least PHP 7.4.
 The idea is that most projects will be able to upgrade to PHP 7.4, but it will take more time to go to PHP 8.0+.

-In PHP 8+ it will still work, but the attributes parser will always turn up empty.
-It is the user's responsibility to implement a fallback mechanism.
-(TBD)

 ## Limitations
 The parser does NOT reliably find errors in the code.